oracle-livelabs/security/database/advanced/key-vault/key-vault.md

 Watch a preview of "*LiveLabs - Oracle Key Vault*" [](youtube:4VR1bbDpUIA)

 ### Objectives
+During the course of this workshop, you will:
-- Review TDE setup in an encrypted database
+- Review Transparent Data Encryption (TDE) setup of an Oracle database with encrypted tablespaces
-- Migrate your encrypted database from TDE wallet to centralized key management with Oracle Key Vault
+- Migrate your databases with keys in local TDE wallet to centralized key management with Oracle Key Vault
-- "Full migration": Upload pre-migration TDE master encryption keys from the TDE wallet to Oracle Key Vault
+- "Full migration" - Upload pre-migration TDE master encryption keys from the local TDE wallet to Oracle Key Vault
 - Enable "lights-out" operations
-- Become immune against network interruptions with secure persistent cache
+- Tolerate network interruptions with secure persistent cache
-- Zero key caching for lower security environments
+- No key exposure for lower security environments
-- Enable automated re-key operations
+- Enable re-key operations
-- "Bring your own key" into Oracle Key Vault
+- Bring your own key into Oracle Key Vault
-- Explore OKV console's enhanced functionality
+- Explore Oracle Key Vault in a typical customer deployment

+In this workshop, you'll have a pre-setup database host and an Oracle Key Vault server:
+  - The Oracle Key Vault server:
+    - The Oracle Key Vault management console is open in your remote desktop.
+    - The Oracle Key Vault server has been pre-populated with example endpoints, wallets, keys and secrets.
+  - The database host:
+    - The remote desktop is the database host.
+    - You should open a terminal to perform database and Key Vault endpoint operations.

 ### Prerequisites
 This lab assumes you have: